XSimon2020/azure-network-protocols/README.md

 <p>
 10) Observe RDP traffic.
 </p>
 Using only Wireshark, type "rdp" then press "Enter" to filter out all traffic but RDP traffic.
 Afterwards, type "tcp.port==3389" then press "Enter" and notice the perpetual capture of traffic that is occurring.
-This is due to the continous communication established between the Windows vm and your physical os device.
+This is due to the continous communication established between the Windows vm and your physical os device behind the scenes.
 <p>
 <br/>

+<b>This marks the end of the tutorial.<b>